Altan Khan: Relations with the Ming dynasty

-Alliance with the Gelug
+Alliance with the Gelug school

 Altan Khan as icon of Buddhism.

 Altan Khan is particularly remembered for establishing ties between Mongolia and the religious leaders of the Tibetan Gelug order.
 He became very interested in the Gelug, and Beijing was happy to provide him with Tibetan lamas (teachers), Tibetan scriptures, and translations.
 Altan Khan first invited Sonam Gyatso to Tümed in 1569, but apparently he refused to go and sent a disciple instead, who reported back to him about the great opportunity to spread Buddhist teachings throughout Mongolia.

-In 1573, Altan Khan took some Tibetan Buddhist monks prisoner.

 Sonam Gyatso accepted Altan Khan's invitation to Tümed in 1577.
 Altan Khan later had Thegchen Chonkhor, Mongolia's first monastery, built at the place of the meeting.
 Also, the ruler of the Khalkha Mongols, Abtai Sain Khan, rushed to Tümed to meet the Dalai Lama.
 He built the Erdene Zuu Monastery in 1586, at the site of the former Mongol capital of Karakorum following his adoption of Buddhism as the state religion.
 This monastery is also often (wrongly) referred to as the first monastery in Mongolia and it grew into a massive establishment.
 In 1792, it contained 68 temples and some 15,000 lamas.

 Sonam Gyatso publicly announced that he was a reincarnation of the Tibetan Sakya monk Drogön Chögyal Phagpa (1235–1280) who had converted Kublai Khan.
 He also claimed Altan Khan was a reincarnation of Kublai Khan (1215–1294), the famous ruler of the Mongol Empire and Emperor of China, and that they had come together again to cooperate in propagating the Buddhist religion.
+One of the primary reasons Altan Khan adopted Buddhism was the concern among Mongol elites that the peace established with China in 1571 would accelerate the spread of Chinese cultural influence among the Mongols and ultimately undermine their distinct Mongolian nomadic cultural identity.